Results-based Action Allocation

 There has been a lot of value received from applying this formula to my different income sources.
 Currently, 65% of my focus is on Active Income, 25% is on Passive Income, and 10% is focused on what I call “Experimental Income”.

-For Passive Income, the focus is on anything that can be created once, and sold more than once with little involvement after its creation.
-This is mostly Kindle books & email courses at the moment.
+For Passive Income, the focus is on something that can be purchased or created once, that will produce ongoing income with little involvement after its creation.

 The Experimental category is for my more speculative ventures.
 Maybe I’ll end up getting paid for my efforts, and maybe not.
 It also usually has a much longer time horizon for receiving any benefits.
 Since the likelihood of a payoff is slim, it’s vital I limit this slice to 10%.